mrft/itr8/ROADMAP.md

 ## Maybe we can use asciiflow to add some schema's to the documentation?

 https://asciiflow.com

-## Make it usable both in NodeJS and in the browser

-Currently we use modeul: "CommonJS" in tsconfig.json, but ideally it should be ES2015 so that the compiled typescript code can be used unmodified both in NodeJS and in the browser without forcing users to have build tools like webpack or browserify in between.

 ## Support the 'official' transducer/transformer spec?